“Managing Hospital Revenue cycle is a challenging job. Denial of claims makes it even tougher.“

 CMS differentiates denials and rejections in the following manner:

-- Claim Denials: These are the claims where negative determination was made by the payer.
+- Claim Denials: These are the claims where the negative determination was made by the payer.
 Unlike claim rejections, these claims cannot just be re-submitted, though it can be appealed with necessary proof.

 Knowing the differences between rejections and denials can help hospital staff accelerate the appeals process drastically, and pinpoint areas for continuous improvements.